kristmro/McHorcrux/numpy_core/README.md

 ---

 ## Future Development

-- **Meta-Learning & MBRL**: Legacy code for advanced learning approaches has been removed from this directory.
-The environment remains open to future RL, MPC, or adaptive control methods.
 - **Extended Observers & State Estimation**: Additional observer designs (e.g., UKF, Particle Filters) can be added for better state estimation in rough seas.
 - **Task/Reward Design**: The environment is ready for custom tasks (docking, collision avoidance, etc.).
 Expand the reward function, obstacles, or dynamic goals to suit your project needs.